 Since I last lived in India, the arrival of digital meters into Tuk-Tuk’s to calculate the rickshaw fare has created greater confidence that I am getting charged the right fare.
 I – and I may be wrong in the IT capital of India – believe that it’s a darn sight harder for deviant Tuk-Tuk (sorry, that’s my term for autorickshaws & I ain’t for changing) drivers to ‘fix’ them.
 I think this has led to much more fun when negotiating the fares for journeys in and around the area as we now both know that the meter is ‘straight.’

 The other big change is that with Google Maps, I can track where we’re going ‘live’ and be confident that we’re going the right, most direct route.
-To be fair to the drivers, I haven’t seen any try the old ‘road is closed sir’ routine so I trace my journey less than when I first arrived.
+To be fair to the drivers, I haven’t seen any try the old ‘road is closed sir’ routine, so I trace my journey less than when I first arrived.

-Last weekend I jumped in the Tuk-Tuk of a man called Hussein, an Insurance Company worker who drives in the evenings and at the weekends for additional cash – he didn’t say why and I wasn’t for asking (talking about money is usually a bit of a taboo amongst the British).
+Last weekend I jumped in the Tuk-Tuk of a man called Hussein, an Insurance Company worker who drives in the evenings and at the weekends for additional cash – he didn’t say why and I wasn’t for the asking (talking about money is usually a bit of a taboo amongst the British).
 Yet it struck me that here was a man who could have tried to haggle more out of me but he was happy to just go with the regulation fare.
 Bravo.
-Added to his extremely entertaining chat on the journey he was a shoe in for a big tip, which he got.
+Added to his extremely entertaining chat on the journey, he was a shoo-in for a big tip, which he got.

-And it just goes to show, that the honest man can earn more and I think that the more often that people jilt the negotiation and insist on the meter – but reward the honesty – that better fares for punters and better rates for drivers can become the norm.
+And it just goes to show, that the honest man can earn more and I think that the more often that people jilt the negotiation and insist on the meter – but reward the honesty – that better rickshaw fare for punters and better rates for drivers can become the norm.